RedAngel121/Stargate-ReLeveled/patch-notes.md

 - Fixed Abydos Pyramid Entrance not getting buried correctly
 - Added temporary recipe for Pure Naquadah
 - Lowered Abydos bedrock to -64 and added Mek ores
-  - please be careful of new chunk generation when mining in the deepslate
+  - Please be careful of new chunk generation when mining in the deepslate
-- Common stargates is now disabled for single player expeirence,
+- Common stargates is now disabled for single player expeirence
-  - change `common_stargate_generation` to true in `sgjourney-common` config to enable this again
+  - Change `common_stargate_generation` to true in `sgjourney-common` config to enable this again (or if you start a server)

 ### Additions:
 - Packet Fixer (could help with long range connections)